dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

     // Concrete classes for non-dynamic and base class for dynamic: public class JsonObject : JsonNode, IDictionary<string, JsonNode> {...}
     public class JsonArray : JsonNode, IList<JsonNode> {...};
-    public class JsonValue : JsonNode {...};
+    public abstract class JsonValue : JsonNode {...};
+    public class JsonValue<T> : JsonValue {...};

     // Concrete classes for C# 'dynamic':
     public sealed class JsonDynamicObject : JsonObject, IJsonDynamicMetaObjectProvider {...}
     public sealed class JsonDynamicArray : JsonArray, IJsonDynamicMetaObjectProvider {...};
-    public sealed class JsonDynamicValue : JsonValue, IJsonDynamicMetaObjectProvider {...};
+    public sealed class JsonDynamicValue : JsonValue<object>, IJsonDynamicMetaObjectProvider {...};
 }
 ```

+## Background
+The existing `JsonDocument` and `JsonElement` types represent the DOM support today which is read-only.
+It maintains a single immutable UTF-8 buffer and returns `JsonElement` value types from that buffer on demand, which minimizes the initial `JsonDocument.Parse()` time and heap allocs but also makes it slow to re-obtain the same value (which is common with LINQ) and does not lend itself to being extended to support writability directly.

+The proposal here adds interop to `JsonElement` to support interactions between `JsonElement` and `JsonNode`.

+Although the writable DOM and `dynamic` features are somewhat separate, considering both during design should result in a single API for both scenarios that is optimized to have minimal state and has intuitive interop between the DOM classes and those returned when using `dynamic`.

+This document proposes a new API based on learning and scenarios from:
+- The writable DOM prototype.
+  - During 5.0, there was a [writable DOM effort](https://github.com/dotnet/runtime/issues/30436).
+Unlike `JsonDocument`, the design centered around writable aspects, usability and LINQ support, and not performance and allocations.
+It was shelved due to time constraints and outstanding work.
+     - What's the same:
+       - The high-level class names `JsonNode`, `JsonArray` and `JsonObject`.
+       - Interaction with `JsonElement`.
+     - What's different:
+       - `JsonValue` instead of `JsonString`, `JsonNumber` and `JsonBoolean`.
+       - The writable `JsonValue` internal value is based on CLR types, not a string representing JSON.
+For example, a `JsonValue` initialized with an `int` keeps that `int` value throughout its lifetime without boxing or converting to a string.
+However, a string- or byte-based `JsonValue` can still treated as a JSON value and types such as an `int` can be obtained from it.
+       - Interaction with `JsonElement` including.
+- The dynamic support code example.
+  - During 5.0, [dynamic support](https://github.com/dotnet/runtime/issues/29690) was not able to be implemented due to schedule constraints.
+Instead, a [code example](https://github.com/dotnet/runtime/pull/42097) was provided that enables `dynamic` and a writeable DOM that can be used by any 3.0+ runtime in order to unblock the community and gather feedback for a 6.0 feature.
+- Azure prototyping.
+  - The Azure team needs a writable DOM, and supporting `dynamic` is important for some scenarios but not all.
+A [prototype](https://docs.microsoft.com/en-us/dotnet/api/azure.core.dynamicjson?view=azure-dotnet-preview) has been created.
+Work is also being coordinated with the C# team to support Intellisense with `dynamic`, although that is not expected to be implemented in time to be used in 6.0.

 # Writable DOM
 A deserialized `JsonNode` value internally contains the JSON token types (object, array, number, string, true, false) and the raw UTF8 value.
 When the consumer asks for the value through a method such as `node.To<Double>()` the CLR `Double` value is deserialied from the token type and raw UTF8.
 Thus the mapping between UTF8 JSON and the CLR object model is deferred.
 Deferring is consistent with `JsonElement` semantics where, for example, a JSON number is not automatically mapped to any CLR type until the consumer calls a method such as `JsonElement.GetDecimal()` or `JsonElement.GetDouble()`.

-When serializing a `JsonNode`, the internal value is deserialied as its internal UTF8 value unless it has been modified.
+When serializing a `JsonNode`, the internal value is deserialied as its internal UTF8 value (backed by a `JsonElement`) unless it has been modified.

-A `JsonNode` can be set to any CLR value including primitives such as `String` and `Double` but also POCOs and various collection types supported by the serializer.
-Once a `JsonNode` is set to a CLR value, that value is serialized by using the serializer which includes custom converters and options from `JsonSerializerOptions`.
+A `JsonValue` can be set to any CLR value including primitives such as `string` and `double` but also POCOs and various collection types supported by the serializer.
+Once a `JsonValue` is set to a CLR value, that value is serialized by using the serializer which includes custom converters and options from `JsonSerializerOptions`.
 This supports interop including:
 - Quoted numbers.
 A CLR number (`Double`, `Int32`, etc) is normally serialized to JSON as a number.
 However, by setting `JsonSerializerOptions.NumberHandling = JsonNumberHandling.WriteAsString`.
 This is useful to support CLR numbers that can't be represented in JSON as a number, such as `Double.NaN` or `Double.PositiveInfinity`.
 - String Enums.
 A CLR `Enum` is normally serialized to JSON as a number, but through a custom converter (including `JsonStringEnumConverter`), an `Enum` can be serialized as the string representation.